pagopa/pn-cicd/ci/README.md

 ## Add a project to CI pipeline

-The process to add a project in the CI pipeline is done by add some lines in _root.yaml_ file.
+The process to add a project in the CI pipeline is done by
+1. add some lines in _root.yaml_ file.
+2. commit and push the root.yaml file into main branch or merge from a feature

 Example: Properties depends on the selected _builder_ type.